UX design in knitting patterns

 Do I need to provide additional advice on choosing a size?

-It’s a lot easier for someone to answer a focused question like that than to try to come up with an answer to a broad question that is just asking if ANYTHING was confusing.
-Be as specific as possible and you’ll get specific answers.
+It’s a lot easier for someone to answer a focused question like that than to try to come up with an answer to a broad question that is just asking if anything was confusing.
+Be as specific in your questions and you’ll get specific answers.

-Even after your pattern is released, you can continue conducting user research on your customers so that your future patterns can be improved.
-It might feel a little creepy, but check the Ravelry page and Instagram posts of people knitting your pattern and see if they mention anything they struggled with.
+Even after your pattern is released, you can continue conducting user research on your customers so that you can make your future patterns better too.
+For example, you can check Ravelry project pages and Instagram posts of people knitting your pattern and see if they mention anything they struggled with.

 Additionally, if you offer pattern support, make a note of every question that comes your way.
 If someone struggled with something, assume there is someone else that is confused but doesn’t want to bother you.
 Take in that feedback and keep it in a centralized place so that when you go to write your next pattern, you have a list of things to avoid or improve upon.